MyTooliT/ICOc/Documentation/Tutorials.md

 Logging:
   --log {debug,info,warning,error,critical}
-                        Minimum level of messages written to log (default: warning)
+                        Minimum level of messages written to log (default: info)
 ```

 All options below the section “Measurement” and “ADC” in the [help output of ICOc](tutorials:section:available-options) allow you to change the value of a specific configuration values before you start ICOc.